daattali/beautiful-jekyll/README.md

 ### 2. Rename the project to `<yourusername>.github.io`

-Click on __*Settings*__ at the top (the cog icon) and on that page you'll have an option to rename the project (*repository name*).
-This will create a website with the **Beautiful Jekyll** template that will be available at `https://<yourusername>.github.io` within a couple minutes.
-Check out the [FAQ](#faq-and-support) if you want to use a different project name.
-If after a few minutes your website is not ready, try making any edit to any file, just to force GitHub to re-build your site.
+Click on __*Settings*__ at the top (the cog icon) and on that page you'll have an option to rename the project (*Repository name*).
+This will create a website with the **Beautiful Jekyll** template that will be available at `https://<yourusername>.github.io` within a couple minutes (check out the [FAQ](#faq-and-support) if you want to use a different project name).
+If after a few minutes your website is still not ready, try making any edit to any file, just to force GitHub to re-build your site.

 ### 3. Customize your website settings